aig-upf/fs-private/README.md

 * `iw`: Iterated Width search.

-* `novelty_best_first`: A Greedy best-first search with a novelty-based heuristic.
+* `bfws`: A Greedy best-first search with a novelty-based heuristic.
 Namely, the search favors states with (1) lower novelty, (2) higher number of satisfied goal atoms, if novelty is equal, and (3) lower accumulated cost, the two first factors being equal.